- Teaching Fellow, Life Sciences, University of California Los Angeles (UCLA)

 - Ph.D., Ecology and Evolutionary Biology with Emphasis in Education, University of California, Santa Cruz (2006-2013)

 Kristin previously worked as Coordinator of UCSC’s Broader Impacts Office.
-While helping to found this office, she advises researchers on education and outreach activities and how to describe them in grant proposals.
+While helping to found this office, she advised researchers on education and outreach activities and how to describe them in grant proposals.

 Kristin McCully earned her Ph.D. in Ecology and Evolutionary Biology in 2013 at UC Santa Cruz in the lab of Dr. Donald Potts.
 She used tools ranging from Geographic Information Systems (GIS) and gel electrophoresis to driving boats and scuba diving to study the population dynamics of the depleted black-lipped pearl oysters and other bivalves on the coral reefs of Midway Atoll in the Papahānaumokuākea Marine National Monument (Northwestern Hawaiian Islands).
-Click here for more information on her Biology Research.
+Learn more about her biology research.

 Kristin earned her bachelor’s degree at UCLA in 2006, majoring in Marine Biology and minoring in Computer Science.
-While at UCLA, she conducted independent research on a non-native Japanese oyster (Crassostrea virginica) in Los Angeles harbor and worked as a Marine Habitat Specialist for NOAA’s National Marine Fisheries Service.
+While at UCLA, she conducted independent research on a non-native Japanese oyster (Crassostrea gigas) in Los Angeles harbor and worked as a Marine Habitat Specialist for NOAA’s National Marine Fisheries Service.
+She also conducted field research in coral reef ecology while studying abroad at James Cook University (Queensland, Australia) and participating in UCLA’s Marine Biology Quarter at Mo’orea, French Polynesia.

 For more details on Kristin’s experience and skills, see her curriculum vitae.